 The initial sum reduced to £50 or £100 for lower income families in August 2010 and was stopped completely in 2011 and replaced by the Junior ISA.

-Transfers from CTFs to Junior ISAs were permitted from April 2015 and many parents moved the money to benefit from a wider choice of providers and investments.
+Transfers from a child trust fund account to a Junior ISA were permitted from April 2015 and many parents moved the money to benefit from a wider choice of providers and investments.

-However, many CTFs still remain and children born between 1 September 2002 and 2 January 2011 will have something saved somewhere, even if the parents are unaware of the account’s existence: if they didn’t open the CTF themselves, the government opened an account for them.
+However, many child trust funds still remain and children born between 1 September 2002 and 2 January 2011 will have something saved somewhere, whether in a Junior ISA or a CTF, even if the parents are unaware of the account’s existence: if they didn’t open the CTF themselves, the government opened an account for them.

-If you think you may have a CTF but are not sure which provider it is with, you can get help finding it here.
+If you think you may have a child trust fund but are not sure which provider it is with, you can get help finding it here.

 Unfortunately, that would have proved to be a missed opportunity, because despite experiencing two stock market crashes in the intervening years – the global financial crisis and the coronavirus pandemic – stocks and shares have performed better than cash.